By Published On: September 28, 2013Categories: Anxiety, Depression, Life Balance, Relationships

 While obviously there are exceptions and variations to the milestones, it’s striking for how many people this is the somewhat “solid” perception of life.
 However, in reality, life isn’t usually so easily planned out, and when things don’t go according to this type of plan, the dissonance can start to wear on your mental health, potentially leading to depression, anxiety, hopelessness, lowered self-esteem, and other manifestations of fear and disappointment.

-The “grand plan” above can be helpful and healthy for children and teens to formulate a sense of the certain aspects of society and the world.
+The “grand plan” above can be helpful and healthy for children and teens to formulate a sense of certain aspects of society and the world.
 (Each family and person develops their own value systems and forms their own grand plan).
-Without this, children and adolescents would be more prone to lacking direction and have any understand of what they’re working towards in the present, as they would live in the day-to-day with no sense of what’s next, or what “should” be next.
-So there is technically nothing wrong with having one eye on the linear vision.
+Without this, children and adolescents would be more prone to lacking direction and not have a good sense of what they’re working towards in the present.
+They would more likely live in the day-to-day with no sense of what’s next, or what “should” be next.
+So there is technically nothing wrong with having one eye on the linear, long-term vision.

 Some people live a single life and are very happy; some choose not to retire and work until they can’t anymore; some have unplanned children, or end up not having children even though they wanted children; some are in different careers than they desired; some get married and then get divorced; some want to get married, but are struggling to meet someone; and so on.